tsunghsiang/JSON-File-Translator/readme.md

 ```

 #### [2] Installation
-To run the application, some modules is required for I/O, http requests, module loading and field folding as below.
+To run the application, some modules is required for I/O, http requests, module loading and fields folding as below.
 Administration priviledge might be needed for package installtion process.

 The tool is going to manipulate file I/O. Therefore module **[fs](https://www.npmjs.com/package/fs)** is needed.
 ```sh